-The Scheme's activities expose it to a variety of financial risks: credit risk, market risk (including currency risk, interest rate risk, equity price risk), liquidity and cash flow risk.
-The Scheme's overall risk management programme is aligned to the investment strategy of the Scheme as detailed in its Constitution and Product Disclosure Statement.
+The Scheme's activities expose it to a variety of financial risks: credit risk, liquidity risk, and market risk (including currency risk, interest rate risk, equity price risk).
+The Scheme's overall risk management programme is aligned to the investment strategy of the Scheme as detailed in its Constitution and PDS.
 It focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Scheme's financial performance.